-The major caveat here is that none of these options will cure your KP — to keep seeing the skin-smoothing effects, you will have to keep up the exfoliating and moisturizing routine indefinitely.
+The major caveat here is that none of these options will cure your keratosis pilaris — to keep seeing the skin-smoothing effects, you will have to keep up the exfoliating and moisturizing routine indefinitely.
 And more importantly, dermatologists stress that “chicken skin” is totally normal — it does not require treatment and shouldn’t be stigmatized.
 But if you are looking for an excuse to move to a tropical climate, we will not stop you.